g-andrade/backwater/doc/README.md

 <h5><a name="Payload_limits">Payload limits</a></h5>

-Be default, both serialised function arguments and serialised return values larger than 8 MiB are rejected (independently of whether they're transmitted in compressed form or not.)
+By default, both serialised function arguments and serialised return values larger than 8 MiB are rejected (independently of whether they're transmitted in compressed form or not.)